GrandyB/SheetsIO/README.md

 This one is pretty descriptive!
 Your json file is invalid - even tells you where the issue lies - line number, column number, which array value it's at!
 If you still have issues, remove your apiKey from the file (replace with "") and run it through a service like [JSONLint](https://jsonlint.com/).

-## java.io.IOException: Server returned HTTP response code: 403
+## 403 - PERMISSION_DENIED
-HTTP 403 is a HTTP status code meaning access to the requested resource is forbidden.
-There's a ticket open for improving this error message to users.
+This means that the key you're using is "correct", but isn't enabled on your project in Google.
+Refer to the [api key section](#google-sheets-api-key) (specifically step #5) to fix.

+## 403 - PERMISSION_DENIED - "The caller does not have permission"
-The main cause of 403's is that your Google Spreadsheet is somehow unaccessible or you've used the incorrect [spreadsheetId](#spreadsheetid) - ensure that your Google Spreadsheet has been shared so that 'anyone with the link can view'.
+Ensure that your Google Spreadsheet has been shared so that 'anyone with the link can view'.

 ## Something else?
 Report any recurring bugs (with log files) in the [issues tab](https://github.com/GrandyB/SheetsIO/issues), or contact me on Discord (Grandy#0243) or [Twitter](https://twitter.com/GrandyB93).